-- a) Denial of hiring or promotional opportunity due to failure to post position (unless hiring opportunity is not required to be posted by law) - b) Denial of veteran's preference as provided for by law - Unlawful discrimination or harassment based on race, religion, color, national origin, sex, age, disability, genetic information, or political affiliation, if the applicant believes that he or she has been discriminated against in his or her application for employment - d) Retaliation for protesting (objecting to or supporting another person's objection to) unlawful discrimination based on race, religion, color, national origin, sex (including sexual orientation, gender identity and expression, and pregnancy), age, disability, genetic information, or political affiliation if the applicant believes that he or she has been retaliated against in his or her application of employment
+- a) Denial of hiring or promotional opportunity due to failure to post position (unless hiring opportunity is not required to be posted by law) - b) Denial of veteran's preference as provided for by law - c) Unlawful discrimination or harassment based on race, religion, color, national origin, sex, age, disability, genetic information, or political affiliation, if the applicant believes that he or she has been discriminated against in his or her application for employment - d) Retaliation for protesting (objecting to or supporting another person's objection to) unlawful discrimination based on race, religion, color, national origin, sex (including sexual orientation, gender identity and expression, and pregnancy), age, disability, genetic information, or political affiliation if the applicant believes that he or she has been retaliated against in his or her application of employment

-V. GRIEVANCE PROCESS FOR ALL GRIEVABLE ISSUES2
+V. GRIEVANCE PROCESS FOR ALL GRIEVABLE ISSUES

-- A. A grievance or complaint must be filed within 15 calendar days of the alleged event or action that is the basis of the grievance.
-Any grievance or complaint that alleges unlawful discrimination, harassment, or retaliation shall be addressed and completed through the University Equal Employment Opportunity (EEO) Informal Inquiry process before being considered in the formal internal grievance process.
-Except as provided herein, all other grievable issues must first be discussed with the immediate or other appropriate supervisor in the employee's chain of command or other appropriate personnel or agency or University that has jurisdiction regarding the alleged event or action that is the basis of the grievance prior to filing a formal grievance.
-Disciplinary action grievances as well as non-disciplinary separation due to unavailability shall proceed directly to the formal internal grievance process. - B. Disciplinary action grievances (i.e., dismissal, suspension without pay, demotion) that include both an allegation of unlawful discrimination, harassment, or retaliation, and an allegation that the disciplinary action lacks just cause shall first be addressed through the University EEO Informal Inquiry process before proceeding to the formal internal grievance process.
+- A. A grievance or complaint must be initiated in accordance with this policy within 15 calendar days of the alleged event or action that is the basis of the grievance. - a.
+Any grievance or complaint that alleges unlawful discrimination, harassment, or retaliation shall be addressed and completed through the University Equal Employment Opportunity (EEO) Informal Inquiry process before being considered in the formal internal grievance process. - b.
+All grievable issues, except for issues pertaining to discrimination, harassment, retaliation, disciplinary actions, and non-disciplinary separation due to unavailability, must first be discussed with the immediate or other appropriate supervisor in the employee's chain of command or other appropriate personnel or agency or University that has jurisdiction regarding the alleged event or action that is the basis of the grievance prior to filing a formal internal grievance. - c.
+Informal Discussion shall not be part of grievances related to disciplinary action or to nondisciplinary separation due to unavailability; both shall proceed directly to the formal internal grievance process. - B. Disciplinary action and non-disciplinary separation due to unavailability grievances shall bypass the Informal Discussion and proceed directly to the formal internal grievance process.
+Disciplinary action grievances (i.e., dismissal, suspension without pay, demotion) that include both an allegation of unlawful discrimination, harassment, or retaliation, and an allegation that the disciplinary action lacks just cause shall first be addressed through the University EEO Informal Inquiry process before proceeding to the formal internal grievance process.
 Likewise, a grievance that involves both a separation due to unavailability and an allegation of unlawful discrimination, harassment, or retaliation shall first be addressed through the EEO Informal Inquiry process before proceeding to the formal internal grievance process.
-After the EEO Informal Inquiry process is completed, all remaining grievable issues may be considered in the formal grievance process if pursued by the employee per the procedures below. - C. Institutions have the discretion to administer grievances alleging: - 1) denial of request to remove inaccurate and misleading information from personnel or applicant file, and/or - 2) an overall performance rating of less than "meets expectations" or equivalent as defined in the University SHRA Performance Appraisal Policy, through this University SHRA Employee Grievance Policy or to establish a separate dispute resolution process.
-These issues are not appealable to the Office of Administrative Hearings.
+After the EEO Informal Inquiry process is completed, the employee may pursue all remaining grievable issues that may be considered in the formal internal grievance process if pursued by the employee per the procedures below. - C. Grievances that are untimely filed or do not contain a grievable issue as defined in Section IV of this policy shall not proceed through the grievance process.
+Grievable issues that have not been substantiated or responded to by the institution shall still be permitted to proceed through the grievance process.

-2 Complaints or reports of Title IX Sexual Harassment and appeals of Title IX determinations of responsibility are investigated and resolved through the institution's Title IX complaint process.
+Complaints or reports of Title IX Sexual Harassment and appeals of Title IX determinations of responsibility are investigated and resolved through the institution's Title IX complaint process.